bonsai-team/matam/eval_and_release/README.md

   done)
   ```

-WARNING: checks out that the right matam package was used!

 ## 4 - Remove the anaconda package
 if you are happy with your new package, remove the conda package from [anaconca](https://anaconda.org/bonsai-team/matam/files)